-His numerous book-length publications include Contemporary Chinese Art: A Critical History (2014), awarded ‘best publication’ at the Awards of Art China (2015), and Contemporary Chinese Art, Aesthetic Modernity and Zhang Peili: Towards a Critical Contemporaneity (2019), which has been described as “a landmark work both in terms of cultural-criticism and art-historical analysis.”
+Prof. Gladston was previously a Professor of Contemporary Visual Cultures and Critical Theory at the University of Nottingham.
+He has written extensively on contemporary art and visual cultures with respect to the concerns of critical and cultural theory.
+His publications include Contemporary Chinese Art: A Critical History (2014), awarded ‘best publication’ at the Awards of Art China (2015), and Contemporary Chinese Art, Aesthetic Modernity and Zhang Peili: Towards a Critical Contemporaneity (2019), which has been described as “a landmark work both in terms of cultural-criticism and art-historical analysis”.

-Professor David Sanderson is the inaugural Judith Neilson Chair in Architecture.
-He has worked across the world since 1992 in development, resilience, shelter after disaster and improving the quality of post-disaster recovery in towns and cities.
-David has held full professorships at Oxford Brookes University and the Norwegian University of Science and Technology.
-He has been a visiting professor at both Université Paris-Est Créteil, France and the Graduate School of Design at Harvard University, where he taught a new course on design and disasters.
+Prof. Sanderson has worked across the world since 1992 in development, resilience, shelter after disaster and improving the quality of post-disaster recovery in towns and cities.
+He has held full professorships at Oxford Brookes University and the Norwegian University of Science and Technology.
+Prof. Sanderson has been a visiting professor at both Université Paris-Est Créteil, France, and the Graduate School of Design at Harvard University, where he taught a new course on design and disasters.

-David is working with a number of PhD candidates and leads the award-winning graduate architecture ‘social agency’ studio which focuses on societal issues including mental health, displacement, homelessness and discrimination.
-David currently leads UNSW’s Institute for Global Development.
-He is undertaking research on disasters and corruption, and post-disaster recovery in urban areas in the Pacific.
-David is organiser of the 2018 and 2020 Urban Resilience Asia Pacific (URAP) conferences.
-Since 2020 he has engaged with several Australian local councils in bushfire recovery and building local resilience.
+Prof. Sanderson is working with a number of PhD candidates and leads the award-winning graduate architecture ‘social agency’ studio which focuses on societal issues including mental health, displacement, homelessness and discrimination.
+He is also undertaking research on disasters and corruption, and post-disaster recovery in urban areas in the Pacific.
+Prof. Sanderson is the organiser of the 2018 and 2020 Urban Resilience Asia Pacific (URAP) conferences.
+Since 2020, he has engaged with several Australian local councils in bushfire recovery and building local resilience.